zype/zype.github.io/platform_docs/plans.md

 ## Creating a Plan
 Once you have your Stripe Secret Key in the Zype Platform, you can create plans from the Zype Platform that connect to your Stripe Account.
 To create a plan, click on the "Subscription" on the left hand menu and click on plans.
-Once you are on the [plans page](https://admin.zype.com/plans), click on the new plan button.
+Once you are on the [plans' page](https://admin.zype.com/plans), click on the new plan button.

 ![new plan](http://i.imgur.com/TZemOeL.png)